 Hairy Bikers Beef Stifado Slow Cooker Recipe

-• Refrigerate: Allow the stew to cool completely, then store it in an airtight container in the refrigerator for up to 3 days.
-The flavors will be even better the next day.
+Let the stew cool completely, then transfer it to an airtight container.
+It keeps in the fridge for up to 3 days and honestly tastes even better the next day as the flavours develop further.

-• Freeze: This recipe is perfect for batch cooking.
-Once cooled, transfer it to a freezer-safe container and freeze for up to 3 months.
-Thaw thoroughly in the refrigerator before reheating on the stovetop or in the microwave.
+This recipe is great for batch cooking.
+Once cooled, pour it into a freezer-safe container and freeze for up to 3 months.
+Thaw fully in the fridge overnight before reheating on the hob or in the microwave until piping hot.

 • Calories: 359 kcal